corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/operations/deployment/firewall-deployment.md

 ### Starting all up

-Please see [Http Proxy Setup](#http-proxy-setup) note above on connectivity through the proxy.

-Please see [Capsule Cache Directory](#capsule-cache-directory) note above explaining details of running Capsule Fat Jars.
+Please see the notes above on connectivity through the proxy and the details of running Capsule fat jars.

 #### Starting Float processes